pieroproietti/pengui/PACKAGING.md

 `fpm --version`

 ## Create package
-I chosen to install pengui under /opt/pengui. and build a short script under `bin`.
-All the necessary complementes: a `pengui.desktop` file and a `pengui.png` icon are under `asset`.
+I chosen to install pengui under `/opt/pengui`. and build a short script under `bin/create-deb`.
+All the necessary complementes: a `pengui.desktop` file and a `pengui.png` icon are under `assets`, the version is on `bin/version`.

-To create the package just run `bin/create-package-pengui`
+To create the package just run `bin/create-deb`

-NOTE: create-package will remove the dirs package create during the buid, leaving just a simple `pengui.deb` on the root.
+NOTE: create-deb will remove the dirs package create during the buid, leaving just a simple `pengui-x.x.x.deb` on the root and copying `pengui.bin` `